qiskit-community/qiskit-swift/README.rst

 -  Create an `IBM Quantum Experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
 -  Get an API token from the Quantum Experience website under “My Account” > “Personal Access Token”
--  When developing your own project, you will pass your API token to a network object called Qconfig.swift.
+-  When developing your own project, you will pass your API token to the QuantumProgram instance set_api method.
+Please see the examples under Sources/examples/ or the playground tutorial.

 5. Build and run the Swift Playground Tutorial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~